 And, we talked earlier in this episode about all these letters Joseph Smith is writing to and getting back from leading national political figures.
 Well, these letters that he has been writing back and forth with national political leaders are being published all over the country in newspapers.
 Joseph’s letters.
 Henry Clay’s letters.
 John Calhoun’s letters.

-Not only are these letters being reprinted, but a Mormon Newspaper in Nauvoo, and Thomas Sharp’s Anti-Mormon newspaper in Warsaw are publishing editorials on the letters.
+Not only are these letters being reprinted, but a Latter-day Saint Newspaper in Nauvoo, and Thomas Sharp’s Anti-Mormon newspaper in Warsaw are publishing editorials on the letters.
 And, those editorials are getting printed and mailed out to all the major newspapers across the country.
 So, newspaper men are not only reading Joseph Smith arguing with the nations politicians, but they’re reading local Illinois newspaper arguing about Joseph Smith’s arguing.

 The main tract they used in their campaigning was a pamphlet Joseph Smith had written called, “Views of the Power and Policy of the government of the United States.”

 One of the policies Joseph outlines in the pamphlet is prison reform.
 Joseph thought all prisons should be taken down, and that only murderers should be put in them.
 But, this makes sense when you stop and remember that Joseph had been in and out of prison for the last 14 years of his life – mostly for charges that never stuck, or were proven to be unsubstantiated.

 Joseph said that it wasn’t fair to put people in jail and expect them to reform, or pay off debts, and then get back off their feet and somehow get back into society.
 So, that was just one of his platforms.